 City Park Grille is also said to be haunted, so keep your eyes out for any odd happenings or ghost sightings while inside.
 Today its claim to fame is delectable, global-inspired pub grub, and we cannot get enough.

 It feels far removed from the bustle and noise of the casino, and it’s all thankfully smoke-free as well.
 The Tuna Poke and Sage Signature Mushroom Gnocchi have both garnered rave reviews.
-Believe it or not, this spot is actually one of the best Petoskey restaurants, especially for an elegant experience.
+Believe it or not, this spot is one of the best Petoskey restaurants, especially for an elegant experience.
 Sage is superb for a celebratory night out on the town.

 Pour Kitchen and Bar

 This public house is a perfect pick for a lovely meal out in Petoskey.
 It’s a super trendy and modern atmosphere, with exposed brick, funky lighting fixtures, and dark leather banquettes.

 The dishes here are Asian-inspired and made with fresh local ingredients based solely on seasonal availability.
 There are a few sushi rolls available, both classic and inventive, as well as fried rice and fusion fares like the Ahi Poke Nachos.
-Each entree has a suggested wine paired with it right on the menu, a thoughtful and much appreciated touch.
+Each entree has a suggested wine paired with it right on the menu, a thoughtful and much-appreciated touch.

 For Thai food in Petoskey, Thai Orchard is the obvious choice.
 They use authentic ingredients to create all the classic cuisines, from noodles to curries.
 It’s all intentionally healthy foods that taste fresh and delicious.
 The exterior is unassuming, and the inside offers a low-key atmosphere that lets the fantastic fares speak for themselves.

 It’s usually pretty busy with takeout orders, but the flavors, prices, and portions are well worth any wait.
-It’s such a popular place in Petoskey, and it’s easy to see why with the very first bite.
+It’s such a popular place in Petoskey, and it’s easy to see why with the first bite.

 The Back Lot Beer Garden

-It’s a beautiful industrial-style beer garden, furnished with string lights and picnic tables.
+It’s a beautiful industrial-style beer garden with string lights and picnic tables.
 It’s open all year round and is a hip hotspot for those in the know.

 The Wagyu Sirloin, Vodka Pasta, and Planked Whitefish are all delectable dishes, so it can be tough to choose just one.
-There’s often lovely live music as well, which really rounds out the romantic ambiance.
+There’s often lovely live music, which also rounds out the romantic ambiance.

 Villa Ristorante Italiano

-Ordering the Antipasto de Casa really saves you from appetizer FOMO, offering a little bit of everything in all its flavorful glory.
-There’s a long list of handmade pasta, from Baked Penne Rigate to Ravioli, as well as fish, chicken, and meat meals to choose from.
+Ordering the Antipasto de Casa saves you from appetizer FOMO, offering a little bit of everything in all its flavorful glory.
+There’s a long list of handmade pasta, from Baked Penne Rigate to Ravioli, and fish, chicken, and meat meals.

 Where To Stay In Petoskey?